r-xue/PyTiRiFiC/README.md

 + return radial profile
 + fix WCS header from KinMSpy
 + automatically balance computing expense based on the dynamicalrange/precision requirement
++ refit with an elliptical face-on morplogy
++ h-alpha ALMA/SINFONI comparison (side-by-side)
++ add CO 4-3 CI 1-0 into the fitting